-Wisdom can help you get all needed info about people who use your plugin, most used plugin settings, WordPress version and theme used, info about the server and PHP and find out more about the reasons why people deactivate your plugin.
+Wisdom can help you get all the needed info about people who use your plugin, most used plugin settings, WordPress version and theme used, info about the server and PHP and find out more about the reasons why people deactivate your plugin.
 You can also request the site admin’s email address to ease your email marketing.

-Gareth Harris, Wisdom creator, shares his experience of using the plugin for his own plugins and themes (in the recent interview with the WPCouple)
+Gareth Harris, the Wisdom creator, shares his experience of using the plugin for his own plugins and themes (in the recent interview with the WPCouple)

 ‘’I’ve been able to start drilling down on reasons for deactivation and therefore make improvements….
 An example of that is a Discussion Board plugin that I have where users were giving the main reason for deactivating that the set-up was too complicated.
 I automated some of the set-ups in a new version, and the deactivation rate fell.
 The knock-on effect then is that more people continue using that plugin – and more people choose to upgrade to the Pro version.’’

-Jilt is a great marketing tool to reach out to prospects who started, but did not finish the purchase of your products.
-It’s the era of multitasking, so you are never sure about what was the reason of the ‘abandoned cart’ and it’s better try to remind about it than not!
+Jilt is a great marketing tool to reach out to prospects who started but did not finish the purchase of your products.
+It’s the era of multitasking, so you are never sure about what was the reason for the ‘abandoned cart’ and it’s better to try to remind about it than not!
 If you need more numbers, according to Cart Abandonment Rate Statistics, 69.23% is the average cart abandonment rate.
 So many people that still could be your loyal customers!
 Do you know your own stats?